sopra-steria-norge/cloud-akademiet-course-files/3_Migrate_to_entity_framework_core.md

 </details>

 ## TODO: 4.
 Implement AuthenticateUser
-Tip: Get inspiration from the old .NET Framework 4.8.1 project and the method `AuthenticateUser`.
+Tip 1: Get inspiration from the old .NET Framework 4.8.1 project and the method `AuthenticateUser`.

 Tip 2: We don't want to use the custom class Guard.cs, instead we want to use built-in ArgumentExceptions.

 <details>